datvance/simple-google-photos-grid/readme.md

 Go to Appearance -> Widgets and a new widget named Simple Google Photos Grid should be available to use.
 Drag to your desired widget area and configure.

  - Title: Heading of the widget on your site.
 Default to empty.
  - Album URL: The full URL to your public gallery on Google Photos.
-Ideally should be a short, "shared" link (such as https://photos.app.goo.gl/G8EOLs5YtESchh4g1), but any Google Photos URL should do.
+URL must use one of the following domains: `photos.app.goo.gl` or `photos.google.com`.
+Ideally should be the short, "shared" link (such as https://photos.app.goo.gl/G8EOLs5YtESchh4g1z).
  - Num Photos to Show: Even numbers probably work best.
 There's a maximum number, not sure what it is, but it's pretty low.
  - Num Photos per Row: How many photos to show per row?
 Probably some number that works well with Num Photos.
  - Cache Interval (in minutes): How long to cache photo URLs before checking the album on Google again.
 0 for no cache.

 ## Shortcode
 Place the shortcode in a post, page or theme.
 `[simple_google_photos_grid album-url="https://photos.app.goo.gl/G8EOLs5YtESchh4g1"]`

 Available attributes are:
-- album-url: (required) the url to a public Google Photos album
+- album-url: (required) the url to a public Google Photos album, domain must be one of `photos.app.goo.gl` or `photos.google.com`
 - number-photos: (optional) number of photos to display, defaults to 4
 - number-photos-per-row: (optional) number of photos per row, defaults to 2
 - cache-interval: (optional) length, in minutes, to cache the photo urls retrieved from Google, defaults to 15